algorandfoundation/algokit-beaker-default-template/tests_generated/test_use_python_pytest-True/README.md

 1. Clone this repository locally
 2. Install pre-requisites:
+   - Make sure to have [Docker](https://www.docker.com/) installed and running on your machine.
    - Install `AlgoKit` - [Link](https://github.com/algorandfoundation/algokit-cli#install): The minimum required version is `1.1`.
 Ensure you can execute `algokit --version` and get `1.1` or later.
    - Bootstrap your local environment; run `algokit bootstrap all` within this folder, which will:
      - Install `Poetry` - [Link](https://python-poetry.org/docs/#installation): The minimum required version is `1.2`.
 Ensure you can execute `poetry -V` and get `1.2`+
      - Run `poetry install` in the root directory, which will set up a `.venv` folder with a Python virtual environment and also install all Python dependencies
      - Copy `.env.template` to `.env`
+   - Run `algokit localnet start` to start a local Algorand network in Docker.
+If you are using VS Code launch configurations provided by the template, this will be done automatically for you.
 3. Open the project and start debugging / developing via:
    - VS Code
      1. Open the repository root in VS Code